AlaaLab/ETAB/docs/benchmark_tasks.md

  </tr>
 </table>
 </div>
 The benchmark codes are represented as strings with characters encoding the dataset, view and task as described above.
-For example, the string-valued variable:
+To provide an example on how to interpret the benchmark code, consider the following string-valued variable:

 ```
 benchmark_code = "E-A4-a0"
 ```

+This code designates the benchmark task of segmenting the left ventricle using apical 4-chamber echoes sampled from the EchoNet dataset.

 ## ETAB model zoo